brianwmorgan/restaurant-reservation-app/README(draft).md

 ![Periodic Tables](https://raw.githubusercontent.com/micah-patrick/restaurant-reservation/main/front-end/src/readme/readme-header.png "Periodic Tables")

-#
-# Periodic Tables | Restaurant Reservation System
+# Periodic Tables | Restaurant Reservation and Seating System

-Periodic Tables is a restaurant reservation system for fine dining restaurants.
-Users of the application are restaurant employees who wish to take reservations when a customer calls and to seat them when they come in to the restaurant.
+Periodic Tables is a dynamic reservation and seating system for restaurant managers and employees.
+A user can view reservations by date, add new reservations, edit/cancel/search for existing reservations, add new tables, and seat/unseat reservations at tables.

 ## Links
 (link to live server here)